Indonesian Navy: Creation and actions during the revolution

-The official Indonesian Navy's history began on 10 September 1945, at the outset of the Indonesian National Revolution.
+The Indonesian Navy's official history began on 10 September 1945, at the outset of the Indonesian National Revolution.
 The administration of the early Indonesian government established the People's Marine Security Agency (Badan Keamanan Rakyat Laut/BKR Laut) on 22 August 1945, the predecessor to the modern Indonesian Navy.
 BKR Laut with only wooden ships, a few landing craft, and weapons left by Japan, was initially composed of Indonesian sailors who had served in the ranks of the Royal Netherlands Navy during the Dutch colonial period, and who had fought the Japanese during the years of military occupation, plus active militias who served with the Japanese and ex-Indonesian officers and ratings of the Imperial Japanese Navy.
 The formation of the Indonesian military organization known as the People's Security Army (Tentara Keamanan Rakyat/TKR) on 5 October 1945, at the height of the National Revolution, helped spur the further existence of the TKR Naval Branch – the Peoples' Security Navy (TLKR), which later became the Republic of Indonesia Navy (Angkatan Laut Republik Indonesia / ALRI).
 The name ALRI was used until 1970, when it was changed to Tentara Nasional Indonesia Angkatan Laut (TNI-AL).

 As the revolution grew, and the Navy began its work, naval bases were established throughout the archipelago.
 Former ships of the Imperial Japanese Navy handed down to the new republic were acquired.
 Simple strength did not discourage the Navy from deploying Sea Traffic Operations in order to spread the news of the proclamation and help to form and train Republican military forces and militias nationwide.
 Besides, they also attempted to breach the Dutch naval blockade in order to obtain aid from abroad.

 The newly formed navy confronted the more superior Royal Netherlands Navy in Bali, Sibolga, and Cirebon.
 Cross-sea operations are also able to prepare the armed forces in South Kalimantan, Bali, and Sulawesi.
 Limitations in strength and ability to lead the Navy had to divert the struggle in the countryside after most boats were sunk and nearly all bases battered by the Dutch and Allied military forces.
 But the determination to participate again in the sea never subsided.
 In the hard times during the National Revolution, the Navy succeeded in forming the Fleet Forces (CA), Marine Corps (Corps Mariniers/ CM), and educational institutions in various places.
 The formation of these elements marks the presence of aspects for the formation of a modern national navy.